Flippin-Games/flippin-game/README.md

 > Email: flippingames0@gmail.com
 > Password: **************

+# Deploy the app, from the socketio-server directory in powershell IDE terminal window
-# Deploy the app, this step will take a few minutes
+# Use GC RT account.
+This step will take a few minutes
 $flyctl --app flippin-game deploy .

 ```